Skip to main content

 ANONYMOUS REPORTS

 Any individual may make an anonymous report concerning an act of misconduct.
-The Director of Student Conduct or the University Title IX Coordinator will receive the anonymous report and will determine any appropriate steps, including individual or community remedies as may be appropriate, and in compliance with all Clery Act obligations.
+The Director of Student Conduct will receive the anonymous report and will determine any appropriate steps, including individual or community remedies as may be appropriate, and in compliance with all Clery Act obligations.
 Depending on the extent of information available about the incident or the individuals involved, the university’s ability to respond to an anonymous report may be limited.
-This means that unless identifiable information is shared with a responsible employee, the university may not be able to take any action to stop the alleged conduct, including--discrimination or harassment--remedy its effects, or prevent future instances of the behavior because it will not be able to engage in the appropriate procedures under this policy.
+This means that unless identifiable information is shared with a responsible employee, the university may not be able to take any action to stop the alleged conduct, including-discrimination or harassment-remedy its effects, or prevent future instances of the behavior because it will not be able to engage in the appropriate procedures under this policy.

 A Complaint to initiate a conduct review process cannot be filed anonymously and is only considered to have been filed when filed by the complainant or by the appropriate university official.